-This student learning outcome will be measured by the Preferred Learning Style activity from Module 1 of the Learning Framework Course.
-This activity will be assigned after students have read Chapter 1 in the Learning Framework textbook which describes the Learning Cycle and the VARK approach to learning styles.
+This student learning outcome will be measured with the Preferred Learning Style activity from Module 1 of the Learning Framework Course.
+This activity will be assigned after students have read Chapter 1 in the Learning Framework textbook which describes the

+Learning Cycle and the VARK (Visual, Aural, Read/Write, Kinesthetic) approach to learning styles.
 Students also watch a video explaining the VARK approach and complete the VARK Questionnaire online.
-The exercise consists of four discussion questions requiring students share their VARK Questionnaire results; describe their preferred learning style as generated by the questionnaire; explain strategies they will use in class, note taking, and studying that align with their preferred learning style; and describe what they would do if their preferred learning style does not match well with an instructor's teaching style.
+The exercise consists of four questions requiring students enter their VARK Questionnaire results; list and describe their preferred learning style as generated by the questionnaire; list two strategies they will use in class, note taking, and studying that align with their preferred learning style; and explain how the text suggests students respond if their preferred learning style does not match well with an instructor's teaching style.
+Each of the questions is worth 5 points (20 points total).
+Students must score at least 14 points (70%) in order to be counted successful on this measure.